 Talbot Rice Gallery

-The public gallery for the University of Edinburgh's art collection.
+The public gallery for the University of Edinburgh.

-Established in 1975, the gallery is based in the historic Old College, designed by Robert Adam and completed by William Henry Playfair.
+Established in 1975, Talbot Rice Gallery is based in the historic Old College, designed by Robert Adam and completed by William Henry Playfair.